JuliaFEM/AbaqusReader.jl/docs/src/elements.md

 - **Contact analysis?** Consider modified elements (M suffix, e.g., C3D10M)
 - **Avoid** first-order triangles and tets (C3D4, CPS3, CPE3, CAX3) except as filler elements

-For detailed element selection guidance, see the [Element Selection Guide](element_guide.md).

 ## Adding New Element Types

 Adding support for new ABAQUS element types is straightforward - element definitions are stored in a TOML database file rather than in code.
 See the [Contributing Guide](contributing.md) for detailed instructions.